SMFTricks/Reseller/README.md

 * Reseller can be installed on SMF 2.0.x

 ## How to install
-* You can install Reseller through under Themes and Layout in your forum administration.
+* You can install Reseller under Themes and Layout in your forum administration.

 ## Demo Online
 You can find a demo for this theme on SMF Tricks: [Demo](http://demo.smftricks.com/index.php?theme=50)